FaceAnalyzer/aks-cluster/README.md

 Service principal is a non-interactive user.
 Our CI/CD on backend and frontend projects needs access to the cluster so that it can deploy our app.
 That's why we need a service principal for CI/CD.

 1. Create `faceanalyzer-cicd` service principal if it doesn't exist.
+In any case, go to Azure Active Directory (Microsoft Entra ID) and then App registrations. `faceanalyzer-cicd` should be here.
+If it doesn't exist, just create it.
-4. Add `faceanalyzer-cicd` service principal to IAM of the cluster.
+2. Go back to the Kubernetes cluster and add `faceanalyzer-cicd` service principal to IAM.
 Choose `Azure Kubernetes Service RBAC Cluster Admin` for the role.

 ## 7. Get kubeconfig as service principal

 CI/CD uses kubeconfig to deploy Faceanalyzer application the cluster.
 This requires service principal on Azure.
-CI/CD uses `faceanalyzer-cicd` principal.
-You can find it on Azure under Enterprise applications.
+As already mentioned, CI/CD uses `faceanalyzer-cicd` principal.

+Open the principal's page in App registrations to find its token.
+Tokens are located on Certificates & secrets page, under Client secrets.
+You should create a new token and save its value for the next step.

-To get the principal's kubeconfig and test if it works, first get your kubeconfig and then convert it:
+To get the principal's kubeconfig and test if it works, first get the kubeconfig and then convert it with prinicipal's credentials.
+ID refers to Application (client) ID, secret refers to secret token you've just created.

 ```bash
 az aks get-credentials --resource-group faceanalyzer --name faceanalyzer